21 (Adele album): Americas

 In February 2013, 21 reached two full years on the Billboard 200, never charting lower than number 35 on the chart.
 This makes 21 the best-selling album of the past 10 years and the fifth best-selling album released since January 2000.
 In March 2013, after Adele won an Academy Award for "Skyfall", the album reentered the top 10 of the Billboard 200.
 This marked the album's 81st week in the top 10.
 Only two other albums have spent as much time in the top 10: Born in the U.S.A. and The Sound of Music.
 In November 2013, it was announced that 21 had become the first album to sell three million digital copies in the United States and that the album is the 13th best-selling overall in the United States since Nielsen SoundScan began tracking sales in 1991.

 In November 2019, Billboard named 21 the best selling album of the 2010s.
 As of January 2020, 21 has sold 12 million copies in the United States, becoming the ninth largest-selling album since Nielsen Music started tracking sales in 1991 and best selling album of the 2010s decade.
 The album's performance on the Billboard 200 chart earned 21 the distinction of all-time number one album on the chart, according to a summary performed by Billboard in November 2015.
 In spring of 2017, the album broke the record for the longest-charting album by a female artist on the Billboard 200, surpassing Tapestry by Carole King.
 In February 2019, 21 has been listed on the Billboard 200 album chart for 400 non-consecutive weeks.
 21 also became the first album by a woman to reach 450 weeks on the Billboard 200 in February 2020.
 In February 2021, 21 made history as the first album by a woman to reach 500 weeks on the Billboard 200.
 In December 2021, it was announced that 21 was the first album by a woman to spend an entire decade on the Billboard 200 chart.

-In Canada, 21 spent 35 weeks at number one, and was certified diamond in January 2012 by Music Canada for shipment of 800,000 copies of the album.
-21 had sold over 1.489 million copies by January 2013, making it the third best-selling album in Canada, since Nielsen SoundScan started tracking sales.
+In Canada, 21 spent 35 weeks at number one and was certified diamond in January 2012 by Music Canada for the shipment of 800,000 copies of the album.
+21 had sold over 1.489 million copies by January 2013, making it the third best-selling album in Canada since Nielsen SoundScan started tracking sales.